 I have been interested in art since 1980 when I started taking art classes while attending Western Washington University.
-I needed a break from the sciences and I discovered that I liked art.
-I found art making incredibly satisfying.
-I switched majors and graduated with a degree in art with an emphasis on both ceramics and painting.
-Shortly before graduation my mother passed away unexpectedly.
-Upon graduation I returned to Philadelphia to be near family.
-I initially worked in advertising, all the while pursuing my own art on the side.
-At this time I was focused on both painting and screen printing, particularly enjoying the technical aspects of stencil making and registration (color alignment).
-After working for 10 years in advertising I was discontent and looking for a change.
-My fiancé (now my wife) suggested teaching art.
-I was always nervous about public speaking, but decided it was time to overcome that fear.
+I needed a break from the sciences and found art making incredibly satisfying.
+I soon switched majors and graduated with a degree in art with an emphasis on both ceramics and painting.
+After graduation I returned to Philadelphia and worked in advertising, all the while pursuing my own art on the side.
+At this time, I was focused on both painting and screen printing, particularly enjoying the technical aspects of stencil making and registration (color alignment).
+After 10 years in advertising, I was looking for a change.
+My wife (then my fiancé) suggested teaching art.
+I was always nervous about public speaking but decided it was time to overcome that fear.
 I am so glad I did.
-I was able to get my teaching certificate quickly.
-I liked teaching from the start.
-I was able to teach a subject that I loved, to my surprise enjoyed the theatre of a teacher, and found working with kids, great fun!
+I was able to get my teaching credentials quickly.
+I liked teaching from the start, was teaching a subject that I loved, to my surprise enjoyed the theatre of teaching, and found working with kids great fun!
 In addition, teaching made me a better artist.
 I often said to myself, “I can’t believe I’m getting paid for this”.
 I taught middle school art for 3 years in Philadelphia, and elementary art for the past 20 years in Collingswood, NJ.
-After 23 years of a rewarding teaching career, it was time once again for a new adventure and to refocus on my own art.
+After 23 years of a rewarding career it was time for a new adventure and to refocus on my own art.
 With a combination of sadness and excitement I retired in July of 2020.
-Since retiring we moved to Central Pennsylvania.
+Since retiring we have relocated to Central Pennsylvania.

-I grew up in an outdoor loving family.
-Camping, hiking, and rock climbing were all activities that I loved.
-As I’ve gotten older a hotel has become more agreeable than camping, and I no longer have the head or physical strength for rock climbing, but the love of nature, and mountains in particular persists.
-Something in the natural world usually provides the idea for an artwork.
-It can be as simple as a bird and flower, or something more visually complicated such as a memory or exploration of a subject that is set in nature.
-Whatever the idea, my guiding principle is that beauty is a worthy end in itself.
-Attaining beauty is often a transcendent spiritual experience.
+The guiding principle I have followed as an artist is that beauty is a worthy end in itself.
+Attaining beauty can be a transcendent spiritual experience.
 As such it has depth and meaning.
+I grew up in an outdoor loving family and much of my subject matter is inspired by nature.
+I’ll often start with a seed idea from the natural world.
+It can be as simple as a bird and flower, tide pool, or something more visually complicated such as a memory, or exploration of a subject that is set in nature.
+I then strive to make the artwork as physically beautiful as possible.
 I work in both collage and painting.
 My collages evolved from teaching screen printing.
-I initially used cut paper collage as a way of teaching the stencil making technique.
-The precision, detail and flatness of color appealed to me and I continued this art making process after I gave up my Philadelphia screen printing studio in 2001.
+I initially used cut paper collage as a way of teaching stencil making.
+The precision, detail, and flatness of color appealed to me and I continued with this process after I gave up my Philadelphia screen printing studio in 2001.
 I discovered Wycinanki, the Polish folk art of paper cutting in 2011.
-The subject matter of birds, flowers, and wild colors contrasting with a unifying black background paper appealed to me and I gave it a try.
+The subject matter of birds, flowers and wild colors contrasting with a unifying black background paper appealed to me and I gave it a try.
 I quickly found Wycinanki’s traditional symmetry limiting, but still loved it’s stylized and graphic qualities, and felt the limiting parameters created a strength and visual power.
 The best analogy I can use is that of a power washer.
-When all that water is forced through a small opening it comes out with a great force.
+When all that water is forced through a small opening it comes out with great force.
 I feel this way about the paper cut technique and the graphic simplicity of the imagery.